nculwell/MathStudy/Analysis.md

   Designed as an overview of all the real analysis that a grad student should need to pass a prelim in real analysis.
   Free online: http://bass.math.uconn.edu/real.html

-- Stein and Sharkarchi's *Princeton Lectures in Analysis* series
-  - Stein and Shakarchi, *Fourier Analysis: An Introduction*
-  - Stein and Shakarchi, *Complex Analysis*
 - Stein and Shakarchi, *Real Analysis: Measure Theory, Integration, and Hilbert Spaces*
-  - Stein and Shakarchi, *Functional Analysis: Introduction to Further Topics in Analysis*

-  These four books form a series at the level of advanced undergraduate or beginning graduate analysis.
+  One of four books form a series (*Princeton Lectures in Analysis*) at the level of advanced undergraduate or beginning graduate analysis.
   They are widely praised for their quality, but they are also a bit pricey for what you get (and used copies aren't much cheaper).